 Districts Analysed

-As the city's designated entertainment precinct, it offers unparalleled access to live music, rooftop bars, and late-night dining.
+As the city's premier entertainment hub, it offers high-density urban living with immediate access to world-class dining, live music, and clubs.

 Top-rated zones for tenants